About Us

 SPL offers the use and borrowing of its materials and resources to all holders regardless of age.
 The library defers supervision and responsibility for a child’s use of the library and selection of library materials to the parent or guardian.
 In addition, the library will not censor, restrict or cast judgment on the materials borrowed or used.

 The Library holds the authority to set loan periods for the use and circulation of library materials and in setting charges for damaged or lost items.
 Failure to return library materials could result in the suspension of your borrowing privileges.
 Please report a lost card immediately since you are responsible for all materials charged out on your card until the loss is reported.
-Patrons who wish to check out items, but do not have library card with them, will be required to show a picture i.d.
+Patrons who wish to check out items, but do not have library card with them, will be required to show a picture i.d. or verify information to the satisfaction of library staff.

 Loan Periods